A Healthcare REIT Built on Experience

 3 CNL Healthcare Properties II intends to qualify and may elect REIT tax status beginning with the taxable year ending Dec.
 31, 2017 or the first year of material operations.

 4 There is no guarantee of future distributions or that distributions will be paid at all.
 Due to the high levels of investment costs and fees incurred during the REIT's initial phase, distributions will not be fully covered by cash flows from operating activities and will be paid from expense waivers, borrowings and offering proceeds.
-For the three months ended March 31, 2018, approximately 39 percent of cash distributions were covered by operating cash flow and 61 percent were funded by offering proceeds.
+For the six months ended June 30, 2018, approximately 18 percent of cash distributions were covered by operating cash flow and 82 percent were funded by offering proceeds.
 For the years ended Dec.
 31, 2017 and 2016, approximately 30 and 0 percent of distributions were covered by operating cash flow and 70 and 100 percent were funded by offering proceeds, respectively.
 Distributions paid from sources other than operating cash flow, now and in the future, are not sustainable, can reduce investors’ overall return and may be dilutive.